AedenThomas/ScuderiaEstate/README.md

 ### Achievements to Date
 Since announcing our business plan, we have made steady progress on multiple fronts.
 We have validated our concept through interviews with potential users and industry players and refined our direction accordingly.
 To ensure smooth collaboration, we clearly defined our team structure and roles, and development was achieved through a centralized GitHub repository.
 We also prepared the legal foundation for the formation of a limited company, including compliance with GDPR and AML regulations.
 We developed AI-powered functional prototypes and improved usability based on early feedback.
-Additionally, we began testing marketing strategies leveraging Instagram and TikTok to explore possibilities for user engagement and outreach.
+Additionally, we began testing marketing strategies leveraging Instagram to explore possibilities for user engagement and outreach.

 ### Next Steps
 **Minimum Investment** :